OrderPrusside/lab-entrance-system/README.md

-This repository is for the Hasegawa Lab's entry management system.
+This repository is for the Lab's entry management system.
 If you are a member of the lab, you are welcome to contribute.

 This system is built with Google Apps Script (GAS).